 Boynton Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 73,966 people and 38 constituent neighborhoods, Boynton Beach is the 36th largest community in Florida.

-Boynton Beach is a decidedly white-collar city, with fully 86.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Boynton Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Boynton Beach who work in office and administrative support (13.56%), sales jobs (13.06%), and management occupations (9.43%).
+Boynton Beach is a decidedly white-collar city, with fully 86.96% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Boynton Beach is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Boynton Beach who work in office and administrative support (14.43%), sales jobs (11.98%), and management occupations (9.89%).

-One of the nice things about Boynton Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Boynton Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in Boynton Beach who are college-educated is somewhat higher than the average US community of 21.84%: 25.22% of adults in Boynton Beach have at least a bachelor's degree.
+The overall education level of Boynton Beach is somewhat higher than in the average US city of 21.84%: 27.36% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Boynton Beach is English.
 Other important languages spoken here include French Creole and Spanish.